savoga/savoga.github.io/_stats/roc.md

 **ROC curve**

+ROC = Receiver Operating Curve

 ROC curve is used essentially for binary classification.

-ROC = Receiver Operating Curve

-[Use of the ROC curve]{.underline}
+<ins>Use of the ROC curve</ins>

 One model: